How Bad Do Septum Piercings Hurt? (Pain Guide)

 Being anxious and scared of the pain may cause you to be more aware of how much it hurts.
 Plus, it will make you tense, which is likely to increase the pain you feel.

-To prevent this, try to go in with a relaxed state of mind, and research everything you can about septum piercing beforehand, to ease your anxiety.
+To prevent this, try to go in with a relaxed state of mind, and research everything you can about septum piercings beforehand, to ease your anxiety.

-Note that you cannot use numbing spray on the septum area.
-The skin inside the nose is more sensitive to these cold sprays.
+Note that you cannot use numbing spray or cream on the septum area.
+The skin inside the nose is more sensitive to these products.

-We talked a bit about mind state.
+We talked a bit about mental state.
 Here are some tips for getting into a relaxed state to reduce your piercing pain.

-The level of hurt will vary from other people, but you can definitely help to reduce septum piercing pain by going in relaxed, informed, and well rested.
+The level of hurt will vary from other people, but you can definitely help to negate any pain by going in relaxed, informed, and well-rested.
 Good luck!